-Either parent can ask the court to change the amount of child support payments if there has been a substantial change in circumstances since the last child support order.
+Child support payments cannot be changed without going to court.
+The amount of child support owed only changes when the judge enters a new court order that changes it.
+Either parent can ask the court to change or modify the amount of child support payments if there has been a substantial change in circumstances since the last child support order.
 A substantial change in circumstances means a big change in the child's life or in the life of the paying parent.

 Examples of big changes are:

 - An increase in the paying parent's income (for example, from a raise or new job), usually 10% or more

 - A decrease in the paying parent's income (for example, due to a loss of job or disability), usually 10% or more

 - An increase in the needs of the child

 - The child has a disability that requires more support

 - The child turned 18 and is no longer in high school

 - The child no longer lives with the parent getting support